OSIPI/osipi/README.md

 - Make your changes and commit them with descriptive messages.
 - Push your changes to your fork.
 - Submit a pull request to the main OSIPI repository.
-#### For major changes, please open an issue first to discuss the proposed changes.
+#### As mentioned before, this project is still in the early stages of development.
+If you'd like to contribute by adding functionality, we recommend opening an issue first to discuss your proposed functionality and the best ways to implement it.

 ## Details
 For more detail please see the [documentation](https://osipi.github.io/pypi/).